signalfx/gateway/README.md

 ### Basic

-This config will listen for graphite metrics on port 2003 and forward them to signalfuse with the token ABCD.
-It will also report local stats to signalfuse at 1s intervals
+This config will listen for graphite metrics on port 2003 and forward them to signalfx with the token ABCD.
+It will also report local stats to signalfx at 1s intervals

 ```
 {